Acconut/spion/README.md

 # spion
-File watcher for Golang based on libuv.
+Cross-platform file watcher for Golang based on [libuv](https://github.com/libuv/libuv).

 The difference to [fsnotify](https://github.com/go-fsnotify/fsnotify) is that spion uses libuv's file watching methods.
 All the platform specific code is therefore